 - Yellow onion - Yellow onion adds a sharp and slightly sweet taste.

-- Olive oil - Olive oil is a healthy fat to cook the ingredients in.
-It also melds the flavors together.
+- Olive oil - Olive oil is a cooks the ingredients and melds the flavors together.

 - Red chili flakes - Red pepper flakes add robust spice to the mixture.

-- Garlic powder - Garlic powder adds a hint of spice and the classic aroma.
+- Garlic powder - Garlic powder adds an aromatic flavor with a hint of spice.

 - Kosher Salt and Pepper - Salt accentuates the other flavors and black pepper adds a little kick.